Ativan Detox Centers

 Ativan is the brand name of the drug lorazepam, a medication commonly prescribed to treat anxiety.
 Unfortunately, the drug is also often abused for the high it causes when consumed at large doses.
 Ativan not only causes addiction when abused but one of the most dangerous and severe withdrawal symptoms associated with substance abuse.

 If you have been taking Ativan either as prescribed or abusing the drug and are dependent on its effects, it is important to seek Ativan detox immediately.
-Call 800-405-2627 now to find a detox center that can provide you with the treatment you need.
+Call 800-315-1376 (Who Answers?) now to find a detox center that can provide you with the treatment you need.

 How Ativan Detox Works

 Patients are urged not to stop taking Ativan on their own after taking it for several months straight.
 According to the National Library of Medicine, “Stopping the drug suddenly can worsen your condition and cause [serious] withdrawal symptoms.”
 Instead, anyone who has been taking Ativan consistently over a period of several weeks or months should seek detox treatment.

 Ativan detox works by slowly weaning a patient off the drug.
 There are currently no medications approved by the FDA to treat benzodiazepine addiction, like there are for the treatment of opioid addiction, so detox (which is usually the first step in treatment) involves simply tapering the doses of the drug until the individual is no longer experiencing severe withdrawal symptoms.
 Then, they can end their use of the substance, and in the case of addiction, further treatment can begin.
 In some instances, additional medications may be used on an as-needed basis.